ohlogic/py3dEngine/README.md

 # Purpose
 To create a 3D Engine written in Python 3 and above.

-The examples are just show how to use pyglet, pygame, and pyglfw with OpenGL.
+The examples are just to show how to use pyglet, pygame, and pyglfw with OpenGL.